-- Instead of Gruyère and Parmesan, you can use Cheddar, fontina, Manchego, Jack, etc.
+- Instead of Gruyère and Parmesan, you can use Cheddar, fontina, Manchego, Jack, feta, etc.

 - Instead of whole milk you can use half-and-half or a combination of milk and cream for a more decadent quiche.

 - For a healthier option, instead of cooking the onions in bacon drippings, you can use olive oil.